MS Food Science

 Jennifer P. Fronteras

-MS in Biochemistry
+PhD in Biochemistry (ongoing)

-BS Agricultural Chemistry Magna cum Laude
+BS Agricultural Chemistry (Magna cum Laude)

 Erwin Oliver V. Fundador